constantinosskitsas/Framework_GraphAlignment/README.md

 mon=[True] #to return results also for memory and Cpu usage

-Load= [..] #to load the graphs of a specific run id, from the previusly runned .
+load= [..] #to load the graphs of a specific run id, from the previusly runned .
 Every experiment creates a unique id.

 accs=[...] #to specify the evaluation methods         0-acc,1-EC,2-ICS,3-S3,4-Jacc,5-MNC